Potfest in the Park – UKs premium ceramics event

 The country house, Hutton-in-the Forest is still the family home of Lord Inglewood.
 The beautiful grounds and gardens are definitely worth a visit in themselves.
-There are some lovely topiary hedges and the Walled Garden, built in the 1730s is also worth a visit.
+Built in the 1730s is the walled garden is a must see and there are some lovely topiary hedges too.
 It houses a large collection of lovely plants and the terraces were originally laid out in the 17th century.
 In particular, I like the tree walk where you can identify dozens of rare trees which were planted by the 1st Lord Inglewood.
 A free tree trail guide gives you some seventy species to track down including some giant California Redwoods.

 The animal sculptures here are outstanding and I especially love Jon Barrett-Danes small flock of super realistic life size sheep – which all have names by the way – and his lovely sheep dog Raven who watches them (he is a sculpture too)

 The ceramics at the Potfest are not cheap but they are beautiful unique works of art.
-Some potters are organiased and can take cards and some are cash only so its always best to take some just in case you feel the urge to buy.
+To pay for your purchases it’s wise to take an amount of cash.
+Some of the potters are now organised to take card payments, but not all of them.
 I bought some of Isabel Merrick’s gorgeous plates, I just couldn’t resist.